zantu2021/FoodDepressionConundrum/Toxins.md

 * nematicides
 * Ripening agents https://extension.umd.edu/resource/ethylene-and-regulation-fruit-ripening
   * https://www.atsdr.cdc.gov/csem/ethylene-propylene-glycol/toxicological_effects.html
-  * from the atsdr article: ethylene glycol can be converted into oxolate, which is an Anti Nutrient that binds to calcium
+  * from the atsdr article: ethylene glycol can be converted into oxolate, which is and Anti Nutrient that binds to calcium
 * Chemicals used in Fish farming
   * http://ukmpa.marinebiodiversity.org/uk_sacs/activities/water-quality/wq8_22.htm
   * https://beyondpesticides.org/dailynewsblog/2022/05/pesticides-used-in-farmed-fish-operations-threaten-health-of-swimmers/